PQuoc2003/phone-shop/README.md

-## HELLO

-this is the backend part of ESDC final project.

-This is a phone ecommerce project
+This is my pet project about phone ecommerce

-Thank you ~~
+Thank you